nasa-jpl/open-source-rover/electrical/PCB Assembly/README.md

     make sure you correctly installed all the resistors/capacitors in the assembly steps.

+#### Test PWM signal

-4. Under the PWM tab, move the slide bar and verify that the motor spins accordingly.
+Under the PWM tab, move the slide bar and verify that the motor spins
+    accordingly.

+#### Repeat for other motors

-5. Repeat this process for all the corner motor terminal blocks, labeled J23-26.
+Repeat this process for all the corner motor terminal blocks, labeled
+    J23-26.

 ## Raspberry Pi Install